Tell us about a project you worked on you are especially proud of and why. What was your role?

 What's your typical work process?

 After importing the stems, i give the song a first listen, trying to understand the mood and i come up with some mix ideas.
 Then i start grouping the different tracks and working on them.
 My following move is gain staging, which is the key for a good start.
 Then Eq, compression and so on.
-When i'm happy with the mix, i master the track trying to keep the dynamics while giving it the volume you ask for.
+When i'm happy with the mix, i proceed to mastering the track.

 Tell us about your studio setup.